AJKemps/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a) O c^n
+a) O(n)

-This is a polynomial operation.
-Because the while loop condition is set by cubing N, this means that while loop run time will scale in an ever increasing manner as N increases.
-E.g. with an n of 2 the while loop would run 8 times, and with an n of 3 it would run 27 times.
+While this, at first, appears to be a polynomial operation because N is cubed in the while loop definition, because N is then doubled within the while loop, those two N's cancel out two of the N's in the while loop definition, so it's actually a linear operation.

-b) O(n^2)
+b) O(n log n)

-This is a simple nested loop function where we have to iterate through two loops based on N, so N\*N is O(n^2)
+At first, this appears to be a simple nested loop which would be an O(n^2) operation, but because J is doubled on each iteration inside the nested loop, the nested loop has a logarithmic component, which when combined with the outer loop makes for a linearithmic operation.

 c) O(n)